-Bangladesh Cricket Board, also known as BCB, is a privately owned organization headquartered in Bangladesh.
-Founded in 1972, with approximately 270 employees, it reported $47.0M in revenue as of 2023.
-The organization primarily focuses on spectator sports, functioning as a tier 2 media tech buyer, and serves as the governing body for cricket in Bangladesh.
+Bangladesh Cricket Board, also known as BCB, is a privately owned entity headquartered in Bangladesh.
+Founded in 1972 and employing approximately 270 individuals, its main product is spectator sports.
+The organization reported $47.0M in revenue as of 2023.
+It functions as a tier 2 media tech buyer, serving as the governing body for cricket in Bangladesh.

 Similar Companies